snyk-partners/snyk-rhpds/README.md

 # Part 1: Import the Goof Deployment into Snyk

-> Before this workshop you received an e-mail inviting you to the *OpenShift Workshop* Snyk Organization.
-You must accept that invite to continue.
+> You must have joined the *RHPDS Workshop* Snyk Organization to continue.

-Start by importing the Goof Deployment into Snyk so we can review the security and configuration scan results.
+First, start by importing the Goof Deployment into Snyk so we can review the application's security and configuration scan results.

-1. Sign in to Snyk, then switch to the OpenShift Workshop Organization under the Red Hat Group.
+1. Sign in to Snyk, then switch to the RHPDS Workshop Organization under the Red Hat Group.

 ![Workshop Organization](./images/workshop-org.png)